xiahaa/MATLAB/homography_filter/readme.md

 3. unknown group velocity: but assume it is constant (done);

-4. unknown group velocity: assume the group undergoes rigid motion (done);
+4. unknown group velocity: assume the group undergoes rigid motion (done); choose the second form where the V/d is a constant (cyclical motion)

+### use line correspondece as measurement
+> Hua, Minh-Duc, et al. "Point and line feature-based observer design on SL (3) for Homography estimation and its application to image stabilization."
+(2017).

+5. unknown group velocity: assume the group undergoes rigid motion (done);

+**Note**: with 4 and 5, it is trivial to apply the combined point and line correspondece method.